 Daily news is the glue of society, defining the issues we care about as a community.
 We capture the essence of nations by finding the stories that tell us who we are and who those other people over there are, breaking down barriers and bringing us closer together.
-Our entertaining blend of daily news, business and features has made The Local the largest English-language news network in Europe with more than four million readers every month.
+Our entertaining blend of daily news, business and features has made The Local the largest English-language news network in Europe with five million readers every month.

 Originally from London, Paul moved to Sweden in 2003.
 He started The Local with James Savage in 2004.